dstrigl/htknx/README.md

     * `update_interval` the update interval to refresh the heat pump parameters (optional, default: `60` seconds)
     * `cyclic_sending_interval` the time interval for data points that are to be sent cyclically to the KNX bus (optional, default: `10` minutes)
+    * `synchronize_clock_weekly` to define the day of the week and the time for synchronizing the heat pump clock (optional, default: `null` which means disabled)

 * The `heat_pump` section is needed to specify the connection to the heat pump: